Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

    * Set how often the Embedded agent should check Apigee for changes, preferred is no frequency and triggered via a CI/CD pipeline.
 See [Triggering the agent to run discovery](/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers/#triggering-the-agent-to-run-discovery)
    * Set if the agent should discover Apigee resources after installation is complete

 Once you have answered all questions, the Embedded agent will be created.
-The process will securely store the authentication data and validate it by connecting to your AWS API Gateway.
-If set to discover AWS API Gateway resources upon installation, the agent will immediately discover your resources and show them in the Service Registry.
+The process will securely store the authentication data and validate it by connecting to GCP and Apigee.
+If set to discover Apigee resources upon installation, the agent will immediately discover your resources and show them in the Service Registry.